 - meet the weight and size requirements

-Still, on long flights I recommend that you consider booking a seat to ensure a nice trip because
+Still, on long flights, I recommend that you consider booking a seat to ensure a pleasant trip because

-- request for bassinet can never be guaranteed and there may be many other families onboard with a baby in need of the same bassinet
+- request for a bassinet can never be guaranteed, and there may be many other families onboard with a baby in need of the same bassinet

 - there is a limited number of bassinets available on any flight

-Inform the airline about booster seats, a car seat or a travel stroller onboard as soon as possible
+9. Inform the airline about booster seats, a car seat, or a travel stroller onboard as soon as possible

 But, do not surprise the airline staff by showing up with a booster or car seat and a stroller unannounced.

-Equipment such as car seats, strollers and ride-on suitcases should be entered into your booking if you are intending to bring them onboard.
-It will not cost you any extra if within your luggage allowance for your class of ticket, but these items need to be handled separately from regular luggage and the airline needs to know in advance.
+Equipment such as car seats, strollers, and ride-on suitcases should be entered into your booking if you intend to bring them on board.
+It will not cost you any extra if within your luggage allowance for your ticket class, but these items need to be handled separately from regular luggage, and the airline needs to know in advance.

-Leave it too late then you may be denied taking them onboard, especially if the flight is particularly full.
+If you leave it too late, you may be denied taking them onboard, especially if the flight is full.

-The stroller will most likely be checked at the gate as you will have no need for it onboard.
+The stroller will likely be checked at the gate, as you will not need it onboard.
 You will pick it up as you arrive at your destination.

-Car seats are very popular to bring onboard but please make sure that your model supports the common across the lap type seatbelts most airlines use.
+Car seats are top-rated to bring onboard, but please ensure that your model supports the standard across-the-lap-type seatbelts most airlines use.

-Some airlines will for safety reasons not permit car seats that need to be secured by a three‑point seat belt or shoulder harness.
+For safety reasons, some airlines will not permit car seats that need to be secured by a three‑point seat belt or shoulder harness.

-If you on the other hand intend to check them in they can often be checked in without being counted as part of the standard baggage allowance – and for free.
-You can check these items at the ticket counter or at the gate.
+If you, on the other hand, intend to check them in, they can often be checked in without being counted as part of the standard baggage allowance – and for free.
+You can check these items at the ticket counter or the gate.

 When you have made a flight booking for family travel, always check the personal information entered before you pay.

-We recommend that you always have your (valid) passport with you when making a flight booking.
-You’d be amazed at how many people forget the spelling of their name, or that they have two middle names.
+We recommend always having your (valid) passport when booking a flight.
+You’d be amazed at how many people forget the spelling of their name or that they have two middle names.

-If we are careful when we book our trip we can avoid mistakes.
-And we should check in online the day before - or earlier if the airline allows it - as it gives us a final chance to verify that all is correct.
+Being careful when you book your trip will avoid mistakes.
+And you should check in online the day before - or earlier if the airline allows it - as it gives you a final chance to verify that all is correct.